BatuAyd/cheshire/README.md

 # Cheshire

-A liquid democracy platform that enables users to vote directly on proposals or delegate their voting power to trusted experts.
+A liquid democracy platform that enables users to vote directly on proposals or delegate their voting power to trusted users.
 Built with React, Node.js, PostgreSQL, and Redis.

 ## Features

-- **Liquid Voting System**: Vote directly or delegate to experts with automatic chain resolution
+- **Liquid Voting System**: Vote directly or delegate to users with automatic chain resolution
-- **Category Based Expertise**: Follow category experts for voting recommendations and guidance
+- **Category Based Suggestion**: Follow categories created by users for voting recommendations and guidance
 - **Organization Management**: Secure organization based access with JWT authentication
 - **Proposal Management**: Create, view, and participate in organizational decision making
 - **Profile System**: User profiles with unique identifiers for delegation